 Severe sensitivity to hot and cold elements

 Chipped or broken tooth

 Trauma to your teeth or another type of dental injury

 Typically, root canal therapy is the most effective way to treat a tooth abscess.
 Choosing a dentist that specializes in endodontic procedures, such as root canals can help to make the procedure as easy and painless as possible.
 You can lower your risk of developing a tooth abscess by visiting your dentist at least twice a year for regular cleanings.
 Most importantly, do not allow cavities to go untreated for too long.

 The objective of a root canal is to save the visible part of your tooth.
 For that reason, a root canal treatment requires the tooth structure that was removed be replaced with a “buildup” and a crown placed to seal and protect the tooth.
 Without the buildup and crown, you risk fracturing the remaining tooth structure from your natural tooth.

 Is a Root Canal Painful?

 Several years ago, root canal pain was a common experience for patients.
 Fortunately, advancements in dental technology have made the root canal procedure virtually pain-free.
 Generally, the only pain you will experience during a root canal procedure will be from the local anesthesia.
 Any discomfort from the local anesthesia will last one or two seconds.
-Your dentist may also provide nitrous oxide to make you more comfortable.
+Your dentist may also provide sedation to make you more comfortable.